Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Introduction

-To address this challenge, we propose a novel $K$-step active subsampling algorithm for estimating the high-dimensional parameter $\btheta^*\in\RR^d$ in (\ref{objective}) under the following measurement-constrained setting.
-Formally, assume that we are accessible to a very large dataset (e.g., the EHR database) $D = \{X_i,\bZ_i\}_{i=1}^n$ with $n$ i.i.d. samples, where the outcome $Y_i$ is unavailable.
+To address this issue, we propose a novel $K$-step active subsampling algorithm for estimating the high-dimensional parameter $\btheta^*\in\RR^d$ in (\ref{objective}) under the following measurement-constrained setting.
+Formally, assume that we have access to a very large unlabeled dataset (e.g., the EHR database) $D = \{X_i,\bZ_i\}_{i=1}^n$ with $n$ i.i.d. samples, where the outcome $Y_i$ is unavailable.
 Let $N$ denote the label budget, that is the expected total number of samples we are allowed to select.
 Once a specific data point is sampled, we can observe the outcome $Y_i$ (e.g., via chart reviews in the EHR studies).
-Our goal is to devise a computationally and statistically efficient interactive data sampling and estimation procedure for $\btheta^*$, subject to the budget constraint $N$, in the scenario $N\ll n$ and $N\ll d$.
-Our proposed algorithm starts from uniformly sampling a set of independent data from $D$, and solving a regularized M-estimator with a smoothed surrogate loss to construct an initial estimator for $\btheta^*$.
+Our goal is to design a computationally and statistically efficient interactive sampling and estimation procedure for $\btheta^*$, subject to the budget constraint $N$, in the scenario $N\ll n$ and $N\ll d$.
+Our proposed algorithm begins by uniformly sampling a set of independent data from $D$, and solving a regularized M-estimator with a smoothed surrogate loss to construct an initial estimator for $\btheta^*$.
 We then iteratively use the estimator from the previous iteration to guide the selection of a new set of independent samples and solve the corresponding regularized M-estimator.
 Repeating this process $K$ times yields our final estimator $\hat\btheta_K$.
 The underlying principle behind our algorithm is that, as the algorithm iterates, the M-estimators lead to a sequence of intervals with decreasing lengths that contain the true threshold $\btheta^{*T}\bZ$ with high probability, and in return sampling data in the corresponding neighborhoods around the threshold can further improve the estimation accuracy of our M-estimators.
-One key property of our algorithm is that the probability of the $i$th data point being sampled only depends on $(X_i,\bZ_i)$ and the previously sampled data, making it applicable to the measurement-constrained setting.
-From the computational side, by leveraging the smoothness of the surrogate loss, we can design gradient-based algorithms to solve the regularized M-estimator at each iteration.
+Importantly, the probability of the $i$th data point being sampled only depends on $(X_i,\bZ_i)$ and the previously sampled data, making it applicable to the measurement-constrained setting.
+Computationally, by leveraging the smoothness of the surrogate loss, we can design gradient-based algorithms to solve the regularized M-estimator at each iteration.
 As a result, our proposed $K$-step active subsampling algorithm is computationally efficient.